Saturday, September 23, 2023

 13. Kaman

-A particular forest journey is held in the month of Bhadon, in which Vaishnavas from all around the country participate.
-During the rainy season, a fair named Parikrama Mela is also held in the eagle palace here.
+A particular forest journey is held in the month of Bhadon, where Vaishnavas from around the country participate.
+During the rainy season, a fair named Parikrama Mela is also held in the Eagle Palace here.

 • Location: Bharatpur, Rajasthan 321022